jd-0001/git-guide/README.md

 4. Run `git reset --hard <commit>` to delete commit in that branch
 5. Run `git log` again to confirm
 6. Make changes to branch(if you want to) and finally push your changes using `git push origin <branch_name>`

+## Tricks

+**Q: I have accidentally made changes in another branch but haven't commited yet!**

+In this situation just move those changes to stash and switch the branch and after you are in correct branch just apply the stash.
+Cheers~